YDX-2147483647/statistical-dsp/report.typ

 - $K$ is always strictly *between $0$ and $1$*.

   New estimation is a compromise between last estimation and new data with weight $(1-K):K$.
-To make sure that new estimation is between last estimation and new data, both $1-K$ and $K$ should be nonnegative, thus $K in [0,1]$.
+To make sure that new estimation is between last estimation and new data, both $1-K$ and $K$ should be nonnegative, and thus $K in [0,1]$.

   If $K$ takes one of the endpoints, then either existing data or new data is totally ignored.
 Insufficient use of data never gives a good estimator.

-Now let us discuss $hat(A)$, which is a random variable (or a random sequence if you like).
-The simulation result is shown below.
+Now let us discuss $hat(A)$, which is a random variable (or a random sequence).
+The simulation result is shown in @fig:recursive-estimator.

 #figure(
   image("fig/recursive-estimator.png", width: 80%),